 If you have any questions about in-kind giving, please contact Michelle Crone director of philanthropy at NMCGRF, at firstname.lastname@example.org.

 You can become a supporter of NMCGRF and help us achieve our vision to be the leader in creating and delivering innovative solutions so those around us can live life “their way.”
 NMCGRF’s annual membership follows the calendar year and is at the heart of our philanthropic efforts.
 Become a member here.
-To make a donation or learn more, please contact Michelle Crone, philanthropy coordinator, at 703-538-2970 or MichelleC@vinsonhall.org.
+To make a donation or learn more, please contact Michelle Crone, Director of Philanthropy and Engagement, at 703-538-3068 or MichelleC@vinsonhall.org.

 Below are the levels of membership and the benefits that come with each one:

 Benefits: Free subscription to monthly newsletter, Discounted Gala ticket, Invitation to the annual meeting, and an opportunity to share your donor story

 Benefits: Listed on Foundation website and all the benefits offered at the Associate level

 One Star: $250-$499